 The Macro Economy

 The crypto market reacts when an economy is slowing because of inflation, poor employment statistics, or low disposable income.
-With the record-high money printing over the last two years, the Fed has begun a quantitative tightening to curb inflation in the United States.
-Removal of liquidity from the market has ensured all markets are experiencing crunches.
+With the record-high money printing over the last two years, the central bank has begun a quantitative tightening to curb inflation in the United States.
+Removal of liquidity from the market has ensured all markets, including the crypto coins one, are experiencing crunches.

 Like it is commonly said, wars don’t determine who is right.
 They decide who’s left.
 When large nations fight each other, they impact other countries both politically and economically, due to the globalized nature of the world economy.
 A good example is the Russia-Ukraine crisis.